 Anterior and posterior columns are separated from each other, and all articular segments are detached from the intact portion of the posterior ilium, which remains attached to the sacrum.
 A fracture of both columns is associated with the spur sign [pathognomonic], in which the fractured edge of the intact posterior iliac wing is seen prominently relative to the medially displaced articular segments on the obturator oblique radiographic view.

-The nature and mechanism of injury help predict the fracture pattern .
-Associated injuries are also important to assess.
-Patients often have multiple traumatic injuries, and a high likelihood of associated injury exists (in as many as 50% of patients).
+Injuries of bowel and urinary tract are specifically looked for as these, and a high likelihood of associated injury exists (in as many as 50% of patients).
 It is also important to exclude injury to the bowel and the urinary tract, in that such injuries influence decision-making about an open reduction of the acetabular fracture

-For local orthopedic examination, local site should be examined for wounds, swelling and associated injuries.
-Position of lower limb would indicate type of dislocation.
-In a posterior dislocation, lower limb is adducted, flexed, and internally rotated.
+The local site should be examined for wounds, swelling, and associated injuries.
+The position of a lower limb would indicate the type of dislocation.
+In a posterior dislocation, the lower limb is adducted, flexed, and internally rotated.
 In an anterior dislocation, it is abducted.

-If the anterior superior iliac spine on the affected side being more laterally placed, it may indicate a central dislocation.
+If the anterior superior iliac spine on the affected side is more laterally placed and it may indicate a central dislocation.

 Radiographic examination of the pelvis should include the anteroposterior view, the inlet view, and the outlet view to allow visualization of pelvic injuries.